amelia-bryant/SMII/tutorial_sheets/07_vibrations_ans.md

 ## Question 10

-The spring constant is k=785 𝑁/𝑚.
-The spring is unstretched with $x$ = 0.
+The spring constant is k=785 N/m.
+The spring is unstretched with $x$=0.
 The radius of the pulley is 125 mm, and moment of inertia about its axis is I=0.05 kgm $^2$.
 The system is released from rest with $x$=0.
 Determine  $x$ as a function of time.

 <img src = "figs\07_vibrations\Q9.jpg" width="50%"> <br>